Water Conservation Center

 2024 Demonstrations Explore Sorghum Silage as an Option for Conservation?

 Demonstrations at the North Plains Water Conservation Center (WCC) at Etter will focus on shedding light on that question and more during the 2024 growing season.
 While sorghum silage acres have increased steadily in recent years with the expanding regional forage market, the question about the effects on local water supplies still needs to be explored.
-The district’s demonstration lead, David Sloane, PhD., will be addressing this need by switching from the WCC’s usual corn and cotton rotation, to a cropping plan that moves half of the acres under pivot to sorghum forage.
+The district’s demonstration leads, David Sloane, PhD. and Dr. Jourdan Bell, will be addressing this need by switching from the WCC’s usual corn and cotton rotation, to a cropping plan that moves half of the acres under pivot to sorghum forage.
 With one pivot featuring a corn/sorghum split cropping approach and the other cotton/sorghum, the two fields will be compared by water use, yield, and economics.
-Below is the layout of demonstrations planned for the 2024 growing season.
+Below is the layout of demonstrations planned for the 2025 growing season.

-For more information about the North Plains Water Conservation Center demonstrations contact Kirk Welch at kwelch@northplainsgcd.org.
+For more information about the North Plains Water Conservation Center demonstrations contact Baylee Barnes at 806-935-6401 or bbarnes@northplainsgcd.org.

 History North Plains Water Conservation Center (WCC)?